 What self-esteem means for you

 What would having more self-esteem look like to you?
 What would it feel like?
 In what specific situations could you use more self-esteem?
-These are important questions to consider when looking at how to improve self-esteem.
-Once you have a clear view of what you you’ll be able to work towards getting it.
+These are important questions to consider when looking at how to boost self-esteem.
+Once you have a clear view of what you’ll be able to work towards getting it.

 As soon as you know what having more self-esteem would look like for you start to Act As If.
 Act as if you already have all the self-esteem in the world.
 In situations where you feel insecure ask yourself “What would someone with high self-esteem do right now?” – and then start doing that.
 By acting as if that self-esteem is already there you’ll slowly start to feel as if it’s there.
 Before long you won’t be acting.
 It will simply become your natural way of being.